rathinaraja/DeepCluster/README.md

 7. Diverse sampling: Apply equal-frequency binning (per cluster) to select a balanced, diverse subset for each class.
 8. Data collection: Review the samples for each WSI and include them in the appropriate class type.
 9. Expert review (optional but recommended): Have a subject-matter expert validate the sampled tiles before finalizing the training set.
+10. To train and validate a variety of classifier models, please visit the [STARC-9 Evaluation](https://github.com/rathinaraja/STARC-9-Evaluation) repository.

 Although the workflow is demonstrated using WSIs, it is flexible and can be applied to any domain with a collection of images organized in a folder.